sonic-net/sonic-mgmt/sdn_tests/testplans/SUBSCRIBE-Modes-Levels-Test-Plan.md

 # Background

 With SONiC as the network operating system (NOS) for GPINS, gNMI is responsible for monitoring, streaming telemetry, and configuration management.
 Broadcom's Unified Management Framework (UMF) provides gNMI streaming telemetry based on the standard OpenConfig model.
-More details on gNMI for GPINs can be found [here](http://go/gpins-gnmi-hld).

 SUBSCRIBE is broken into 3 modes with further submodes for STREAM: